rajats-winsoft/image-color-picker/README.md

 # Image Color Picker Using Angular

-image-color-picker is a simple component for picking the specific color from image.
+Image-color-picker is a simple component for picking the specific color from image.
 Use the image-color-picker to select a color and get the html color code of selected pixel.
 Also you get the Preview of selected pixel,HEX value and RGBA value.